eProsima/Fast-DDS-docs/docs/fastdds/faq/logging/logging.rst

 .. collapse::  What is the order in which log entry filters are applied when consuming logs in *eProsima Fast DDS*?

     |br|

-    Filters are applied in the specific order presented above, meaning that file name filtering is only applied to the entries that pattern-match the category filter, and content filtering is only applied to the entries that pattern-match both category and file name filters.
+    Filters are applied in the specific order presented in the previous question, meaning that file name filtering is only applied to the entries that pattern-match the category filter, and content filtering is only applied to the entries that pattern-match both category and file name filters.
 For further information, go to :ref:`dds_layer_log_filter`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  What is the primary method for filtering log entries by their Category component in the *eProsima Fast DDS* logging module?

     |br|